Mouawad: Second generation

 His son Fayez Mouawad (1917–1990) expanded the business in the 1950s when he moved to Saudi Arabia.
-He was able to capitalize on the Middle East's increased oil wealth by making personalized jewelry for people in the area.
+He capitalized on the Middle East's increased oil wealth by making personalized jewelry for people in the area.

 Third generation

 The firm moved into the European and worldwide market under Fayez's son, Robert Mouawad.
 He had initially studied in Europe to become a doctor, but returned after being convinced by his father to join the family business.
 He started as a salesman with Mouawad in order to learn the business from the ground up, later entering into an agreement with his father to take over the business as the sole president.
 In the early 1970s, Robert moved the headquarters to Geneva, Switzerland.

 He took many risks with the firm by purchasing some of the world's largest diamonds.
 He expanded the brand into Europe, Asia, and North America and began producing watches in the early 1990s.
 He's also contributed to jewelry education and research through support of the Gemological Institute of America whose campus in Carlsbad, California is named in his honor.

-Robert Mouawad acquired a historical residence in Beirut, Lebanon to host his collections of fine arts and antique pieces, and in 2006 established the Robert Mouawad Private Museum for his collections of books, ceramics, architectural elements, pottery, ancient weapons, carpets, jewelry, objets d'art and rare precious stones.